Art School Portfolio Five 1983-1997

 (Phyllis Kind, who was receptive to outside artists, passed away in 2018, and her present website is filled with broken links.)

-Postpartum Depression: Though I have never been one for making close friends, I find a society, in which I can mingle at a discreet distance, to meet needs I cannot articulate.
-Resultantly, I experienced a form of postpartum depression in losing both graduate school life and my life at the graduate residence, Eigenmann Hall; this included its cafeteria.
+Postpartum Depression: Though I have never been one for making close friends, I find a society, in which I can mingle at a discreet distance, to meet unarticulated needs.
+Resultantly, I experienced a form of postpartum depression in losing both graduate school life and my life at the graduate residence, Eigenmann Hall.
+(This included the latter’s cafeteria.)
 To this day, these “safe spaces,” and threats to their security, appear regularly in my dreams.*

 I did have a few friends in graduate school, and even after graduate school when I worked at the IU Art Museum.
 These friendships were formed with fellow art guards who were close to my age.
 Many were in graduate programs, so this intellectual stimulation was a continuation of the life I had in graduate school.